Benjamin Britten conducts Tchaikovsky and Britten – With Mstislav Rostropovich

 English Chamber Orchestra – Aldeburgh – 1969-1970

-These recordings represent an overview of some of the headiest years of Mstislav Rostropovich’s career, during which he made his name in the West, was exiled from his homeland for his support of dissident artists, poets and musicians, and established himself as a major international force for (not just the musical) good.
+These recordings represent an overview of some of the headiest years of Mstislav Rostropovich's career, during which he made his name in the West.
+He was exiled from his homeland for his support of dissident artists, poets and musicians, and, in doing so, established himself as a Major international force for good, musical and otherwise.
 By the time he died in 2007 he had become a cultural Olympian, being awarded in that year the Gold UNESCO Mozart Medal.
 The recordings also offer some unusual glimpses of Britten himself.

-From 1948, when he resigned his studentship at the Moscow Conservatoire in disgust at the Stalinist regime’s treatment of his composition teacher, Shostakovich, Rostropovich was always there when a political statement had to be made.
-And he made it through his music.
+From 1948, he resigned his studentship at the Moscow Conservatoire in disgust at the Stalinist regime's treatment of his composition teacher, Shostakovich.
+Rostropovich continued to make political statements that he felt had to be made.
+And he did so through his music.
 Twenty years later, the year of the Aldeburgh performance documented here, he appeared at the Proms in London with a Soviet orchestra, the day after Warsaw Pact forces had invaded Czechoslovakia, playing the Dvorák Concerto.
 The intensity of the performance, in an atmosphere of political tension, was something those present will never forget.

 It was not long after meeting Britten that Rostropovich became a regular performer at the Aldeburgh Festival.
 He took part in the first televised concert from the Snape Maltings Concert Hall, part of which is included here.
 This is a particularly poignant film, since it is virtually the only record we have of the Maltings as it was before it was destroyed by fire in 1969 and rebuilt in time for the 1970 Festival.